CRRC Hosts First of Series of "Tough Conversations with Peterborough Police" - Arthur Newspaper

 If you work for the PPS and are experiencing discrimination, you can refer to the internal policies and procedures, or you can take your case to the Ontario Human Rights Tribunal (OHRT).

 Connors then spoke briefly about her personal experiences of apprehension about interacting with police in general as an Indigenous woman.
-She noted that, like many other Black and Indigenous people, her first instinct has been one of self-surveillance when approached by: “‘Oh no, what did I do?’”
+She noted that, like many other Black and Indigenous people, her first instinct has been one of self-surveillance when approached by police: “‘Oh no, what did I do?’”

 Though this has since changed, that instinct was still intact for Connors when the PPS reached out to the CRRC regarding hate crimes and racist harassment in Peterborough a few years ago.